 This vegan, coconut oil–infused cleanser has the power to cleanse and soften your skin without clogging your pores or stripping away too much of your natural oils.

-Depend on these to do the job done without any adverse effects.
+You can depend on these to do the job done without any adverse effects.